-The courts consider contributions that are made at the commencement of, during, and after a relationship.
+The courts consider contributions that are made at the commencement of, during, and post relationship breakdown.

 Contributions can be financial or non-financial

-Financial contributions are what money and property each party has brought to the relationship.
+Financial contributions in a family law property settlement are what money and property each party has brought to the relationship.
 This includes:

-- What both parties had by way of assets (or debts) at the start of the relationship
+- What both parties had by way of assets (or liabilities) at the commencement of the relationship

 - What each party brought in by way of income during the relationship